ZiqiYe77/CCAIC/README.md

 ![image](https://github.com/ZiqiYe77/CCAIC/blob/main/docs/overview.png)

 ## Getting started
 First, please read **Environment** for initial environment setting.
 Then, for users who want to just use our pre-trained model, please go to **Colorization Network**.
-And for users who want to map their probability distribution generated from network to the final color-concept associations, please read **color mapping** for more help.
+And for users who want to map their probability distribution generated from network to the final color-concept associations, please read **Color Mapping** for more help.